 You are encouraged to stop by my office at any time if you have questions about any aspect of the course.
 You may not always find me, however, if you drop by unannounced.
-My official office hours, during which you can count on my being in my office (except under extraordinary circumstances), will be held Monday and Wednesday from 2:00 - 4:00 PM and Friday from 9:00 - 10:00 AM unless otherwise noted on the course web page.
+My official office hours, during which you can count on my being in my office (except under extraordinary circumstances), will be held Monday and Wednesday from 2:30 - 4:00 PM and Friday from 10:00 AM - 12:00 noon unless otherwise noted on the course web page.
 If you are unable to drop by during these official office hours, you may also call or email me to make an appointment for some other time.